ethereum/populus/docs/dev_cycle.intro.rst

 **Mining**: Bundling a group of transactions into a block

 **Why mining is hard?** Because the miner needs to bundle the transactions with an additional input that requires significant computational effort to find.
-Without this addtional input, the block is not valid.
+Without this additional input, the block is not valid.

 **Rewards**: The Ether reward that a miner gets when it finds a valid block